alf45tar/PedalinoMini/README.md

 Interface|Description
 :--------|:----------
-USB MIDI|Plug&play USB MIDI interface.
-Requires additional hardware (see schematic).
+USB MIDI|Built-in plug&play USB MIDI interface for ESP32-S3 board.
+Requires additional hardware (see schematic) on ESP32.
 Legacy MIDI|Legacy serial MIDI interface with 5 pins DIN connectors.
 Requires additional hardware (see schematic).
 RTP-MIDI|RTP-MIDI also know as AppleMIDI or Network MIDI.
 It is based on UDP protocol and it requires WiFi. ipMIDI|ipMIDI is a multicast UDP protocol and it requires WiFi. ipMIDI works only if both end points are connected to the same 2.4 GHz WiFi network.
 Same router is not enough when one end point is connected to a 5 GHz WiFi network or to a different 2.4 GHz WiFI network hosted by the same router.
 BLE MIDI|Requires Bluetooth Low Energy (BLE).
 OSC|OSC messages are based on UDP protocol and it requires WiFi.
+USB Keyboard| ESP32-S3 board can emulate a USB HID keyboard BLE Keyboard| ESP32-S3 board can emulate a Bluetooth LE keyboard

-For each interface there are 4 filtering options:
+For each MIDI interface there are 4 filtering options:

 ______|Description
 :-----|:----------